nikhiljohn10/telegram-bot-worker/README.md

 # Telegram Bot Worker
-A basic telegram ping bot using cloudflare workers
+A generic telegram bot using cloudflare workers and Telegram BOT API

 ### Features